 Medigap insurance will vary by state, person, and provider.
 Your Medigap premium may be based on factors including your gender, age, where you live, if you smoke, and your marital status.

 Regarding cost, Louisiana, Massachusetts, and New Jersey tend to have the highest Medigap annual premiums, while Hawaii, New Mexico, and Iowa have the least expensive yearly costs.
-For example, Louisiana's Medigap Plan D premiums range from $129-$4065 for a 65-year-old male that doesn't use tobacco, while Hawaii's Plan D premiums range from $126-$285.5
+For example, Louisiana’s Medigap Plan D premiums range from $129 to $4275 for a 65-year-old male that doesn’t use tobacco, while Hawaii's Plan D premiums range from $117 to $285.5

 *Prices will vary by state, individual, and Medigap provider.
 The above numbers are estimated averages and should only be used as starting guidelines.

 FYI: Medicare doesn’t pay any of the costs for you to get a Medigap policy.
 You are responsible for Medigap policy premiums.

 Choosing the right Medigap plan can be stressful.
 You not only need to determine which plan best meets your current medical needs, but you'll also need to think of your future healthcare requirements.
 Choosing the “wrong” plan can result in costly out-of-pocket expenses should you need blood transfusions, hospice care, or skilled nursing facility care in the future.